Changes (Will Young song): Music video

 A music video for "Changes," directed by Martin de Thurah, was shot on the 1 August 2008 on location near Tonbridge.
 According to his website, Young says "It has probably been the hardest video I’ve ever had to shoot.
 I ran up and down country lanes, was struck by lightning, set on fire and partially drowned.
 It’s amazing what you’ll do for music!"

-He continues, saying he had to drink foul smelling soup, dance in a hay-filled barn in front of a windmachine and also had to lay on rocks, soaked in freezing cold water.
+He continues, saying he had to drink foul smelling soup, dance in a hay-filled barn in front of a wind machine and also had to lay on rocks, soaked in freezing cold water.
 It premièred on Channel V on 16 August 2008.

 In the beginning, Young seems to be in a deserted petrol station, filling up a petrol canister.
 He then looks around to find some more people sitting in their cars or sitting outside of it.
 Also in a shot, a cow is walking along the petrol station.
 The next shot features Young being in and around his house.
 He is having a drink, listening to music, and also sitting on the bed, looking out of the window.
 The next shot upstairs in his house shows him standing what appears to be naked in front of mirrors, singing along with the song.
 He then gets dressed again and slowly things in the room start to catch fire, including him.